-But alcohol also has an impact on the brain that’s hard to ignore, and when that sip of booze is in place, the brain might be impaired to such a degree that real recovery seems difficult or impossible.
-For example, in a study profiled in Science Daily, researchers used positron emission tomography (PET imaging) to track the response of brain cells when they were exposed to alcohol.
+Long-term alcohol use significantly affects the brain.
+For example, in one study researchers used positron emission tomography (PET imaging) to track the response of brain cells exposed to alcohol.
 Some study participants were heavy drinkers, but others didn’t have a history of alcohol abuse.
-In each person who participated, regardless of alcoholism history, a jolt of alcohol resulted in a release of endorphins in the orbitofrontal cortex of the brain.
+In each person who participated, regardless of alcoholism history, a jolt of alcohol resulted in a release of pleasure chemicals (endorphins) in the orbitofrontal cortex of the brain.
 In heavy drinkers, that big boost resulted in an intense feeling of intoxication, but the relatively sober people didn’t feel the same response.

 - Blood-borne pathogens